How to Use the EHR Copy-Paste Function Safely

 “There’s no question that copy-and-paste can be misused or overused, but it’s also a helpful function for reducing burden when it’s appropriately used, says Dr. Christopher Longhurst, chief information officer at UC San Diego Health.
 “There’s a place for it, and turning it off completely is not helpful.” (www.modernhealthcare.com).

-Measures for Safe Use of Copying and Pasting
+Best Practices for Safe Use of Copy-and-Paste

 Steps that physicians can take to promote safe use of copy-paste, including recommendations from the American Health Information Management Association: